Reading Time: 7 minutes

-The modern consumer is always on the look for an ideal way to communicate.
-With recent advancements in technology and tech companies coming up with better communication channels, consumers are not left behind in adopting such channels.
-Today, most people use platforms like Facebook, Instagram, Snapchat, and WhatsApp to communicate.
+The modern consumer is always looking for an ideal way to communicate.
+With recent technological advancements and tech companies developing better communication channels, consumers are not left behind adopting such channels.
+Today, most consumers use Facebook, Instagram, Snapchat, and WhatsApp to communicate.

 With billions of consumers using WhatsApp multiple times each day, businesses should begin looking at WhatsApp as a new channel to communicate with their customers.
-Most customers are more likely to remain loyal and shop with a brand they communicate with directly if the recent Facebook Messaging Survey is anything to go by.
-WhatsApp gives businesses the platform to directly send marketing messages to customers, win their trust, and make them loyal to their brands.
+Most customers will likely remain loyal and shop with a brand they communicate with directly if the recent Facebook Messaging Survey is anything to go by.
+WhatsApp allows businesses to directly send marketing messages to customers, win their trust, and make them loyal to their brands.

-When WhatsApp hit 27.6 million active users in the U.K. by the end of 2019, most people believed it was actually on its way to replace SMS.
-Well, that may be true considering the pace at which people are registering on this messaging app.
+When WhatsApp hit 27.6 million active users in the U.K. by the end of 2019, most consumers believed it was actually on its way to replacing SMS.
+That may be true, considering the pace at which consumers register on this messaging app.

-Although most consumers are still using SMS today, the case is slightly different in most European countries.
-The majority of mobile phone users in the U.K. prefer WhatsApp as the primary messaging app.
+Although most consumers still use SMS today, the case is slightly different in most European countries.
+Most mobile phone users in the U.K. prefer WhatsApp as the primary messaging app.
 This is because it is relatively affordable compared to direct SMS.

-Today, the number of people using WhatsApp has grown significantly because of its affordability and reliability.
-As Statista reports, of all active mobile users in the U.K., at least 80% are actively using WhatsApp to message.
+Many consumers using WhatsApp have grown significantly because of its affordability and reliability.
+Statista reports that of all active mobile users in the U.K., at least 80% actively use WhatsApp to message.

-Although WhatsApp is one of the most popular messaging apps globally, not many businesses and marketing professionals are using it today to reach consumers.
+Although WhatsApp is one of the most popular messaging apps globally, not many businesses and marketing professionals use it today to reach consumers.
 Only 7% of professional marketers are using WhatsApp today to promote businesses.

-Every business can use WhatsApp to its advantage since the app is mainly used for messaging and communicating.
+Every business can use WhatsApp to its advantage since it is mainly used for messaging and communicating.
 Here are some ways to use WhatsApp for your business.

 WhatsApp also allows you to add a catalog of your products on the business page so that customers can go through them and interact with you.
 By creating a catalog of your business on WhatsApp, customers can go through your business without having to browse and shift attention to something else.
 This improves your conversion rates.

-WhatsApp makes it easier to interact and engage your customers through direct messaging.
-You can also use chatbots to automate your messages so that customers don’t have to be waiting for your response.
+WhatsApp makes it easier to interact with and engage your customers through direct messaging.
+You can also use chatbots to automate your messages so that customers don’t have to wait for your response.
 You can also create a FAQ section on your WhatsApp business page and save customers time.

 WhatsApp is a useful messaging tool for every business.
 You can use the app to organise your contacts using its label system.
-It is also possible to import all your business contacts to WhatsApp if you are using a CRM that integrates with the app perfectly.
-When you integrate WhatsApp with CRM, you don’t have to keep adding new customer contacts to the app because it automates the process.
+Importing all your business contacts to WhatsApp is also possible if you use a CRM that perfectly integrates with the app.
+When you integrate WhatsApp with CRM, you don’t have to add new customer contacts to the app because it automates the process.
 Consumers who have opted into your WhatsApp communication can be directly added to the WhatsApp messaging lists without manual intervention.
-You can also save and archive conversations with customers when you integrate with CRM.
+You can also save and archive customer conversations when you integrate with CRM.

-The popular shoe brand wanted to tell stories about their brand and how far it’s come, and WhatsApp seemed like the right place for it.
-They had live exchanges between characters from different subcultures that were part of the Clarks story, namely the Mod Era, 1960s Paris, and Reggae.
-This got great responses from customers and did a great job of engaging younger groups that might not have been aware of Clarks beforehand.
+The famous shoe brand wanted to tell stories about the brand and how far it’s come, and WhatsApp seemed the right place.
+They had live exchanges between characters from different subcultures that were part of the Clarks’ story, namely the Mod Era, 1960s Paris, and Reggae.
+This got great customer responses and did a great job engaging younger groups that might not have been aware of Clarks beforehand.

-Buying delicates is a nuanced process and Agent Provocateur realised that customers would appreciate the privacy of a messaging application.
-So they started connecting personal shoppers with customers via WhatsApp, leading to a strong bump in conversions.
-The key insight here was that men were often at a loss for what to buy, but were keen and ready to buy.
+Buying delicates is a nuanced process, and Agent Provocateur realised that customers would appreciate the privacy of a messaging application.
+So they started connecting personal shoppers with customers via WhatsApp, leading to a substantial conversion bump.
+The critical insight here was that men were often at a loss for buying but were keen and ready to buy.
 Private interactions and personal shoppers turned out to be the perfect solution.

-The German auto parts retailer added WhatsApp Business to their marketing channels and almost immediately saw an increase in orders placed (15,000+ in the first 9 months).
+The German auto parts retailer added WhatsApp Business to their marketing channels and almost immediately saw an increase in orders (15,000+ in the first nine months).
 The priority was to smooth out the ordering and communication process for customers.
-By using WhatsApp as the primary customer communication tool, they shifted over existing customers to the point where they now facilitate 90% of their sales through WhatsApp.
+Using WhatsApp as the primary customer communication tool, they shifted over existing customers to the point where they now facilitate 90% of their sales through WhatsApp.

-KLM is using WhatsApp to help their customers receive flight alerts and other useful information.
-Once a customer books a flight, they can receive booking confirmations on check-in notifications, boarding passes, and flight status through WhatsApp.
+KLM uses WhatsApp to help its customers receive flight alerts and other helpful information.
+Once customers book a flight, they can receive booking confirmations on check-in notifications, boarding passes, and flight status through WhatsApp.